F-16s arrive at JBER for AE22

 |Downloads:

-This work, F-16s arrive at JBER for AE22 [Image 8 of 8], by SSgt Trevor McBride, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, F-16s arrive at JBER for AE22, by SSgt Taylor Crul, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT